 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Surfboards, paddleboards, and longboards are a whole lot of fun, but they’re not exactly portable.
-Trying to carry one in a regular-sized car is inconvenient at best.
-Even if it does somehow fit inside, it’s going to have a serious impact on your visibility and ability to carry passengers (not to mention the sand that you’ll be cleaning up forever).
-Without a doubt, a surf rack is a must-have for any surfer or water sports enthusiast.
-Check out our top three and the key features you need to consider when buying one.
+Trying to carry one in a regular-sized sedan is inconvenient at best.
+Even if it does somehow fit inside, it’s going to have a serious impact on your visibility and ability to carry passengers (not to mention the sand that you’ll be cleaning up later).
+Without a doubt, a surf rack is a must have for any surfer or water sports enthusiast.
+Check out our guide to the best surf racks below.